nesnyx/MobulaAPI-Crypto-Python/README.md

 ## Documentation
-If you want to check out CMC API Documentation can go to through this link.
+If you want to check out Mobula API Documentation can go to through this link.
 [CMC API Documentation](https://docs.mobula.io/introduction)